Mrcubix/Touch-Gestures-Doc/getting_started/hold_setup_gesture.md

 :width: 100%
 ```

 Congratulations!
-You have successfully set up a new **Tap** gesture.
+You have successfully set up a new **Hold** gesture.

 ```{tip}
 You may choose to save your configuration by clicking on the `Save` button in the bottom right corner.